kskalvar/aws-sagemaker-planesnet-imagery/README.md

 This solution shows how to process satellite imagery using AWS SageMaker and PlanesNet to build an AI Model to predict aircraft.
 This readme updates an article "Detect airplanes in Planet imagery using machine learning" by Bob Hammell referenced below and provides a more basic step by step process.

 We'll start a Jupyter Notebook using AWS SageMaker.
-We can then use the Jupyter Notebook to predict aircraft in the satellite imagery.
+We can then use the Jupyter Notebook to process all the steps required to predict aircraft in the satellite imagery.

 ## Configure AWS SageMaker
 Use the AWS Console to configure a SageMaker Instance for processing satellite data.
 This is a step by step process.

 ### AWS SageMaker Dashboard
+Click on "Notebook instances"
-#### Click on "Create notebook instance"
+Click on "Create notebook instance"
 Notebook instance name: planesnet
 Notebook instance type: ml.t2.medium
 IAM Role: Create a new role
 ```
-S3 buckets you specify:
+S3 buckets you specify - optional:
 Select None
 Click on "Create role"
 ```